Red List Index: Applications

 The aim is that the SRLI will aid in the production of a global biodiversity indicator capable of measuring whether the rate of biodiversity loss has been reduced.
 In addition, it will help to develop a better understanding of which taxonomic groups, realms or ecosystems are deteriorating the most rapidly, why species are threatened, where they are threatened, what conservation actions exist and which actions are needed.
 The aim is to provide policy makers, resource managers, scientists, educators, conservation practitioners and the general public with more thorough knowledge of biodiversity change and further tools with which to make informed decisions.

+From an initial glance it would appear that the Red List index pinpointing species in Marine Protected Areas would dictate that researchers are creating trends to see if their efforts are effective, however it is not initially utilized for that purpose.
+As described in the research journal "Assessing worth of marine protected areas for the protection of threatened biodiversity using IUCN Red List Index and Red List Index.
+A pilot study in six Mediterranean areas" during the investigation of the data it was discovered that the Red List Index is utilized to consolidate all of the information into one conservation status for a species in a designated MPA rather than to track trends for an individual species risk of extinction.

+When it comes to understanding ecosystems it also has been discovered that learning the natural trends of habitat development is beneficial through test results of a research journal called "Application of the Red List Index as an indicator of habitat change".
+As the journal states it can be utilized to showcase other factors that can impact a specific species to have a positive trend such as beetles having a positive trend in Forest and Rural areas due to the habitat being majorly unchanged in comparison to other habitats where they see a negative trend majorly.